• Skip to primary navigation

 • Return the onion to the pot, reduce the heat to low, cover, and simmer until the chicken releases its juices, about 20 minutes.

-• Add boiling water, reserved chicken breasts, 2 teaspoons of salt, and bay leaves.
+• Add boiling water, reserved chicken breasts, two teaspoons salt, and bay leaves.
 Cover and simmer until chicken breasts are cooked, about 20 minutes.
 Increase the heat if necessary.

 • Remove chicken breasts and set aside.

 • Strain and reserve broth.
-Skim fat from the broth, reserving 2 tablespoons to be used to cook the vegetables.
+Skim fat from the broth, reserving two tablespoons for cooking the vegetables.

-• Add the reserved fat to the soup pot and sauté the remaining onions along with the carrot and celery for about 5 minutes.
+• Add the reserved fat to the soup pot and sauté the remaining onions, carrot, and celery for about 5 minutes.

 Notes